Summary

 Richard Plunz

 Columbia UniversityProject LeadRead Full Bio arrow_right_altProf.
-Richard Plunz is a professor of Architecture at Columbia University and founder of the Earth Institute Urban Design Lab.
-In the past he served as Chair of the Division of Architecture...
+Richard Plunz is professor emeritus at Columbia University and founder of the Earth Institute Urban Design Lab.
+In the past he served as Chair of the Division of...

 -